InstRO/InstRO/readme.md

 Namespaces are not indented.
 Accordingly a class definition starts at column 0.

+We use include guards which correspond to the directory structure that lead to the respective file.
+If the file is located at lib/include/instro/pass/foo/Foo.h then its respective include guard is INSTRO_PASS_FOO_FOO_H.

 ### Naming

 Although we use namespaces to separate disstinct entities, we still reflect this in a classes name.